01 of 05

 Rooms on the upper floors of the east side (floors 8 and up) at the Paradise Pier have the best theme park view of the three Disneyland Resort hotels - and a bird's-eye view of the World of Color show at California Adventure.

-I love the Paradise Pier's combination of just enough Disney theme, larger rooms, and lower prices.
-I also love the view from the upstairs windows on the east side, where you can see all of California Adventure at a glance.
+The Paradise Pier's combination of just enough Disney theme, larger rooms, and lower prices is a plus.
+There's also a great view from the upstairs windows on the east side, where you can see all of California Adventure at a glance.

 That seems like a short list, but it covers a lot of ground.